Press Coverage

 Florida Libertarian Expected to be First Minor Party Nominee for Attorney General Since 1916

-On December 12, the Florida Libertarian Party issued this press release, which says that the party expects to nominate Bill Wohlsifer for Attorney General in its 2014 primary.
+On December 12, the Florida Libertarian Party issued a press release, which said that the party expects to nominate Bill Wohlsifer for Attorney General in its 2014 primary.
 Assuming he gets on the ballot, which is very likely, he will be the first minor party candidate for Attorney General to appear on the Florida ballot since 1916, when the Socialist Party ran A. D. Miller for that post.
 Miller received 7.96% of the vote.

 Florida Libertarian Expected to be First Minor Party Nominee for Attorney General Since 1916 – Via Ballot Access News – 12/13/2013